 Livestock & Poultry

-December 23, 2014: The Vermont Agency of Agriculture, Food and Markets and USDA are making poultry producers and backyard enthusiasts aware of avian influenza outbreaks which have been identified Oregon and Washington.
+Spring 2015: The Vermont Agency of Agriculture, Food and Markets and USDA are making poultry producers and backyard enthusiasts aware of avian influenza outbreaks which have been identified in other parts of the United States.

 The following advisories, websites and information should be helpful in the practice of good avian biosecurity:

 - Avian Influenza Bulletin (PDF; 3-10-2015; Vt.
 Agency of Agriculture)

 - Avian Influenza Outbreaks in Poultry: Know the Warning Signs ("AgriView," page 6, 4-24-2015; Vt.
 Agency of Agriculture

 - Centers for Disease Control and Prevention - Disease specifics/human health concerns

 - The Poultry Site - Avian disease updates